Resume

 Good communication starts with getting along with the people around you.
 Take time to connect with your coworkers on a personal level.
 Ask about their weekend plans or what they do for fun outside of work.

 Approach conversations with a friendly and positive attitude.
-No one wants to talk to someone who looks like they just had a sour glass of milk.
+No one wants to talk to someone who looks like they just drank a sour glass of milk.
 Smile, make eye contact, and use a polite tone to create a welcoming atmosphere where communication flows naturally.

 As you build deeper relationships, your confidence will grow, giving you more room to improve your communication skills.
 Who knows?
 It might even lead to a promotion or an interesting networking opportunity.